Olympiakos through as Anderlecht finish with eight men

 Vladimir Weiss had also been denied by Proto before Alejandro Dominguez succeeded with the home side's third spot-kick to complete the scoring in added time.

+"In the end the results and standings do not lie and based on their performances Olympiakos were one of the two better teams in the group I wish them good luck," he added.

-Michel's Olympiakos team began the match on the attack with Michael Olaitan providing a threat with his direct running in the absence of injured leading scorer Kostas Mitroglou.
+Olympiakos began the match on the attack with Michael Olaitan providing a threat with his direct running in the absence of injured leading scorer Kostas Mitroglou.

 Paulo Machado had the first effort on target for the hosts with a curling free kick that was turned around the post by Proto.